Milkor

 Milkor (Pty) Ltd is a privately owned South African company established in 1980.
 The company is best known for the range of Milkor MGLs 40mm (multiple grenade launcher), used in more than 50 countries.
-Since 2017 Milkor has expanded their capabilities to include Land, Air and Sea.
+Since 2017 Milkor has expanded their capabilities to include Land, Air and Sea and Cyber.

 Milkor also has an array of 37/38mm and 40mm products catering to the less-lethal market, for infantry and for special forces applications.

 Products

 The company's weapon product line-up includes: